 6) Finland has almost one sauna for every 2 people.

-Thanks to Visit Finland for their support during our trip in Finland.
+Thanks to Visit Finland for their support during our trip to Finland.